Accelerator

 Nationally recognized innovation

-The Construction Revolution was named a Top 25 Finalist in the Ivory Prize for Housing Affordability competition for its plans to facilitate the Innovation Cohort.
-Each Cohort was comprised of a series of Project Teams, which included at minimum one developer, architect, general contractor, and manufacturer, and a Core Team of experts and officials to which the Project Teams had access.
-Over an 18-month period, the cohort met regularly for half-day sessions during which Project Teams engaged each other and the Core Team in collaborative problem-solving.
-They will also took trips to see in-state or out-of-state offsite developments.
+The Construction Revolution was named a Top 25 Finalist in the Ivory Prize for Housing Affordability competition for its idea to facilitate the Accelerator.
+The Innovation Cohort was comprised of a series of Project Teams, which included at minimum one developer, architect, general contractor, and manufacturer, and a Core Team of experts and officials to which the Project Teams had access.
+Over an 18-month period, the cohort met regularly for half-day sessions and took trips to see in-state or out-of-state offsite developments.